lmyint/lesliemyint.org/content/writing/grading.md

 (What I wish for that is mostly under *my* control)
 - To connect authentically with my students - where that connection is over ideas both related to and unrelated to the course.
+- To value my feedback and use it to improve

 # The 4 pillars of alternative grading